-What does Lawn Mowing do for my grass?
+What does lawn mowing do for my grass?

 Why is weekly mowing better?

 Weekly lawn mowing helps reduce stress on your lawn.
 Every time your grass is cut it will suffer some form of stress.
 Physically cutting off a portion of the lawn is damaging the lawn.
 The damages are proportional to the amount of grass removed.
-I.e. when the lawn is mowed weekly, only a small portion of the lawn is removed, and stress is minimal.
+When the lawn is mowed weekly, only a small portion of the lawn is removed, and stress is minimal.
 Every other week mowing cuts off a larger portion of the lawn and causes more stress.
 Mowing less often can cause even more stress.

 Long mow intervals are only appropriate for non-turf grasses, like the wild grasses that grow in unlandscaped areas.

 The best lawn mower is a mower with a sharp blade that mulches clippings.